srujan-landeri/REACT/README.md

-**Feel free to explore each project's subfolder for more details and instructions on how to run the project locally.**
+**Feel free to explore each project's subfolder for more details and follow the instructions on how to run the project locally.**